mujtabaahmad212/FYP/README.md

-# 🛡️ SecureWatch - Security Incident Management System
+# 🛡️ SIMS - Security Incident Management System

 A modern, real-time web application for security departments to log, track, and analyze security incidents.